Yu-Misaka/Reverse1999-OST/README.md

 ### Live2D

-Decrypting Live2D involving handling huge amount of bundle files so I omit them in this repository.
+Decrypting Live2D involves handling huge amount of bundle files so I omit them in this repository.

 In short, setup a new directory, create a subfolder named `bundles`, and copy all files from `C:\Program Files (x86)\reverse1999_global\Reverse1999en\reverse1999_Data\StreamingAssets\PersistentRoot\bundles` and `C:\Program Files (x86)\reverse1999_global\Reverse1999en\reverse1999_Data\StreamingAssets\Windows\bundles` to `bundles`.

 Then copy `test.py` in `Decryption` to `bundles` - **`test.py` is written by [@66hh](https://github.com/66hh) in [1999decrypt](https://github.com/66hh/1999decrypt), go check the great work!**

 Run `test.py`, it should yield a new folder `bundles-decrypt` along with ~25000 decrypted files.
 Opening those files via "AssetStudio.net6.v0.16.47" requires around 48G of ram according to my observation.
-You can use `partition.nb` in `Decryption` to split them into 5 subfolders and unpack them one by one.
+You can use `partition.nb` in `Decryption` to split them into 5 subfolders and unpack them folder by folder.

 [this issue](https://github.com/66hh/1999decrypt/issues/6) provides clear guidance towards finally extract live2d models.